iutinvg/iutinvg.github.io/_posts/2016-04-02-mastering-django-the-steps.md

 **Python in Practice, by Mark Summerfield**: what an amazing book!
 This is why I love this book: it's quite short and full of deep enough explanations of the programming technics on the whole.
-The author describes and compares the design patterns as deep as it's really necessery.
-Neiher too shallow to be misterious, nor too profoundly to be boring.
+The author describes and compares the design patterns as deep as it's really necessary.
+Neither too shallow to be mysterious, nor too profoundly to be boring.
 Yes, definitely it's number one in my list.

 **Test-Driven Development with Python.
 Obey the Testing Goat: Using Django, Selenium, and JavaScript by Harry J.W.
 Percival** You, probably have seen a lot of blogs and articles where